z0mbix/rolecule/README.md

 - ~~Test docker on Linux~~
 - ~~Make provisioner output unbuffered~~
 - ~~Support installing role dependencies~~
-- Support installing ansible collections
+- Support installing ansible collections?
-- Support testinfra verifier
 - ~~Support scenarios, making it possible to test a role with different tags~~
 - ~~Support using custom provisioner command/args/env vars from rolecule.yml~~
-- ~~Support using custom verifier command/args/env vars from rolecule.yml~~/%s
+- ~~Support using custom verifier command/args/env vars from rolecule.yml~~
-- Implement `rolecule init` to generate a rolecule.yml file (use current directory structure to determine configuration management provisioner)
+- ~~Implement `rolecule init` to generate a rolecule.yml file (use current directory structure to determine configuration management provisioner)~~
 - ~~Implement `rolecule list` subcommand to list all running containers~~
 - ~~Write some tests :/~~
 - ~~Document what is required for a container image~~